US advises no travel to China, where virus deaths top 200

-The virus has infected almost 10,000 people globally in just two months, a worrying sign of its spread among people that prompted the World Health Organization to declare the outbreak a global emergency.
+The virus has infected almost 10,000 people globally in just two months, a troublesome sign of its spread that prompted the World Health Organization to declare the outbreak a global emergency.
+The death toll stood at 213, including 43 new fatalities, all in China.

-The State Department’s travel advisory told Americans currently in China to consider departing using commercial means, and requested that all non-essential U.S. government personnel defer travel in light of the virus.
+The State Department’s level 4 “Do Not Travel” advisory, the highest grade of warning, told Americans in China to consider departing using commercial means.
+“Travelers should be prepared for travel restrictions to be put into effect with little or no advance notice,” the advisory said.

+Hours later, Delta Air Lines and American Airlines announced they were suspending all flights between the U.S. and China, joining several international carriers that have stopped flying to China as the virus outbreak continues to spread.

+Meanwhile, U.S. health officials issued a two-week quarantine order for the 195 Americans evacuated earlier this week from the Chinese city of Wuhan, the epicenter of the outbreak.
+It was the first time a federal quarantine has been ordered since the 1960s, when one was enacted over concern about potential spread of smallpox, the Centers for Disease Control and Prevention said.

+“We understand this action may seem drastic.
+We would rather be remembered for over-reacting than under-reacting,” the CDC’s Dr. Nancy Messonnier said.
+None of the Americans being housed at a Southern California military base has shown signs of illness.

-China as of Friday morning counted 9,692 confirmed cases with a death toll of 213, including 43 new fatalities.
-The vast majority of the cases have been in Hubei province and its provincial capital, Wuhan, where the first illnesses were detected in December.
-No deaths have been reported outside China.
+China counted 9,692 confirmed cases Friday, the vast majority in Hubei province and its provincial capital, Wuhan, where the first illnesses were detected in December.

 The National Health Commission reported 171 cases have been “cured and discharged from hospital.”
-WHO noted most people who got the illness had milder cases, though 20% experienced severe symptoms.
-Symptoms of the new coronavirus include fever and cough and in severe cases, shortness of breath and pneumonia.
+WHO has said most people who got the illness had milder cases, though 20% experienced severe symptoms.
+Symptoms include fever and cough, and in severe cases, shortness of breath and pneumonia.

-Meanwhile, China’s foreign ministry said it will send charter flights to bring home residents of Hubei from overseas.
-It gave few details, but said those from Hubei and especially Wuhan would be sent directly back as soon as possible in light of the “practical difficulties” they were encountering.

 China has placed more than 50 million people in the region under virtual quarantine, while foreign countries, companies and airlines have cut back severely on travel to China and quarantined those who recently passed through Wuhan.
-The virus is believed to have a two-week incubation period, during which those infected can pass on the illness even if they show no symptoms such as fever and cough.
+Infected people don’t show symptoms immediately and may be able to pass on the virus before they appear sick.

+American Airlines said it was halting all flights starting Friday and running through March 27.
+Delta plans to wait until Feb.
+6 to suspend China operations to help travelers in China leave the country.
+It said the stoppage will continue through April 30.

+United Airlines announced that it will suspend flights to Beijing, Shanghai and Chengdu but continue flights to Hong Kong.

 “The main reason for this declaration is not because of what is happening in China but because of what is happening in other countries,” WHO Director-General Tedros Adhanom Ghebreyesus told reporters in Geneva.
 “Our greatest concern is the potential for this virus to spread to countries with weaker health systems which are ill-prepared to deal with it.